Find Affordable College Courses

 4 Yearly Graduations

-New York University is the 18th most popular school in the nation for students seeking a master's degree in military technologies and applied sciences.
+The 18th most popular school in the country for military technologies & applied sciences majors who are seeking their master's degree is New York University.
 Each year, around 52,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,770 per year, while in-state graduate students, on average, pay $35,982 per year.
-The military technologies and applied sciences program at New York University awarded 4 master's degrees during the 2020-2021 school year.
-About 25% of this group were women, and 75% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $60,438 per year, while in-state graduate students, on average, pay $38,826 per year.
+During the most recent year for which we have data, 4 people received their master's degree in military technologies & applied sciences from NYU.
+About 69% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+Those who complete their master's degree in military technologies & applied sciences at New York University make a median salary of 82,158.

 Major Annual Degrees Awarded